jake-87/blog/content/blog/isabelle-autocorres-tut.md

   apply wp
 ```

-This should leave you with a state something like:
+This should leave you with a state something like the following.
+We can see how our function has been simplified down to combinators like `owhile` and `oreturn`.

 ```ocaml
 proof (prove)